Tech News, Magazine & Review WordPress Theme 2017

 by buyersbeat.cc

-in Tech Analysis
+in Tech News, Tech News

 Global trade wars are inflating your gadget prices through hidden import taxes that manufacturers are passing directly to your wallet.

-The Direct Hit to Your Bank Account
+The Direct Hit of Hardware Tariffs on Your Bank Account

-Supply Chain Chaos and Manufacturing Shifts
+Supply Chain Chaos and Tech Tax Manufacturing Shifts

 The global tech supply chain used to be a model of technical efficiency, but tariffs have turned it into a mess.
 We’re seeing massive manufacturing shifts as brands like Apple scramble to move production out of China.
 The latest reports from Reuters confirm that the shift toward India and Vietnam is accelerating as companies try to protect their technical margins.